laminas/laminas-view/doc/book/zend.view.helpers.head-style.md

 items in the stack, and optionally modify these items by simply modifying the object returned.

-The `HeadStyle` helper is a concrete implementation of the Placeholder helper &lt;zend.view.helpers.initial.placeholder&gt;.
+The `HeadStyle` helper is a concrete implementation of the Placeholder helper &lt;laminas.view.helpers.initial.placeholder&gt;.

 > ## Note
 #### UTF-8 encoding used by default
-By default, Zend Framework uses *UTF-8* as its default encoding, and, specific to this case, `Zend\View` does as well.
+By default, Laminas uses *UTF-8* as its default encoding, and, specific to this case, `Laminas\View` does as well.
 So if you want to use another encoding with `headStyle`, you will have do three things:
 1. Create a custom renderer and implement a `getEncoding()` method;
 2. Create a custom rendering strategy that will return an instance of your custom renderer;